 Axiom Computer Algebra System - Summary

-This project is not part of the GNU Project.
+This group is not part of the GNU Project.

 Axiom is a general purpose Computer Algebra system.
 It is useful for doing mathematics by computer and for research and development of mathematical algorithms.
 It defines a strongly typed, mathematically correct type hierarchy.
 It has a programming language and a built-in compiler.